EsotericEnderman/microbit-flashing-hearts/README.md

+# Flashing Hearts

+> A flashing heart Microbit project.

-> Open this page at [https://slqmy.github.io/flashing-hearts/](https://slqmy.github.io/flashing-hearts/)
+> Open this page at [https://EsotericEnderman.github.io/flashing-hearts/](https://EsotericEnderman.github.io/flashing-hearts/)

 ## Use as Extension